ctaguchi/multi-kakiokoshi/README.md

   - regex would be: # TODO
   - Full Latin/Greek alphabet with the special characters
 - remove duplicate whitespaces ("a  b" -> "a b")

+Note that this text preprocessing is not the same as the one used for the test data officially (https://www.codabench.org/competitions/10820/?ref=community.mozilladatacollective.com#/pages-tab).

+##